Article Highlights

-Importance of policies and procedures for student health services
+- The types of policies and procedures you need for student health services

 Meeting the daily compliance requirements of student health services is challenging enough, but a sound policy management strategy has a variety of benefits.
 It provides a standard of care for all students, improves communication among staff, protects patient data, and achieves or maintains accreditation.